 - The company may not properly maintain the trucks, and the brakes can fail, causing the driver to rear-end a motorist

-- The driver may be distracted because they are on their phone while driving
+- The UPS delivery driver may be distracted because they are on their phone while driving

 How You Can Get Financial Compensation from UPS

-Before filing a lawsuit against UPS or a claim against its insurance, you must have proof of what happened.
-You or your family should contact an experienced truck accident lawyer who will begin to get to the bottom of what happened.
+Before filing a lawsuit against UPS or a claim against its insurance company, you must have proof of what happened.
+You or your family should contact an experienced truck accident lawyer who will investigate to determine what happened.

-As you will see below, there are high stakes when you have a potential claim against UPS, as it can be worth a lot of money.
+There are high stakes when you have a potential claim against UPS, as it can be worth a lot of money.
 Therefore, you should play it safe and take no chances.
-Let a lawyer handle your case because they can both help you prove fault and maximize your financial compensation.
+Let a lawyer handle your case because they can help you prove fault and maximize your financial compensation.

-When a UPS driver has injured you, the company will be responsible for paying for your accident injuries.
-Legally, truck drivers are considered the same as the trucking company for which they drive.
+When a UPS driver injures you, the company will be responsible for paying for your accident injuries and any damage to your car or other property.
+Legally, drivers are considered the same as the trucking company for which they drive.
 If the truck driver does something wrong, their company bears responsibility under the respondeat superior legal theory.

-Not only is UPS responsible for the driver’s actions, but you may also have independent grounds for a lawsuit against the company.
+You may also have independent grounds for a lawsuit against the company.
 Trucking companies often get sued for negligent hiring and retention.
 UPS has a legal obligation to scrutinize the drivers that it hires closely.
-It must check their backgrounds and driving records and provide them with proper training.
+They must check drivers’ backgrounds and driving records and provide them with proper training.

-The company must also take steps to terminate drivers with a poor record and documented examples of negligent and dangerous driving.
-If the company has a policy of removing dangerous drivers from the road, it must follow it or risk being liable for an accident.
+The delivery company must also take steps to terminate drivers with poor records and document examples of negligent and dangerous driving.
+If the company has a policy of removing dangerous drivers from the road, they must follow it or risk being liable for an accident.

 UPS’s Insurance Company Plays Hardball

 UPS is known to have a longstanding relationship with Liberty Mutual Insurance.
-The relationship is mutually beneficial for both companies.
-Liberty Mutual provides UPS up to $1 million in coverage for each accident.
+The relationship is mutually beneficial.
+Liberty Mutual provides UPS with up to $1 million in coverage for each accident.
 In return, UPS pays Liberty Mutual a lot of money each year.
-UPS has over 100,000 trucks, a fleet that grows yearly.
+UPS has over 100,000 trucks—a fleet that grows yearly.
 The company’s drivers are involved in numerous accidents that cause significant harm to injured motorists.

 Liberty Mutual wants to keep as much of UPS’s significant premiums as possible.
-Liberty Mutual earns over $3 billion per year and maximizes its earnings by writing low settlement checks or avoiding liability altogether in an accident.
-The company is a massive insurance behemoth that has boiled down underpaying claims to a science.
+Liberty Mutual earns more than $3 billion annually and maximizes its earnings by writing low settlement checks or avoiding liability altogether in an accident.
+The company is a massive insurance behemoth that has turned underpaying claims into a science.
 Therefore, you need a tough and aggressive truck accident lawyer to take on this well-oiled machine.